agronholm/ircproto/README.rst

   :target: https://coveralls.io/github/agronholm/ircproto?branch=master
   :alt: Code Coverage

-The IRC_ protocol is a protocol commonly used to relay HTTP requests and responses between a front-end web server (nginx, Apache, etc.) and a back-end web application.
+The IRC_ (Internet Relay Chat) protocol is the oldest distributed chat protocol still in widespread use.
 This library implements both client and server sides of the IRC protocol as a pure state-machine which only takes in bytes and returns a list of parsed events.
 This leaves users free to use any I/O approach they see fit (asyncio_, curio_, Twisted_, etc.).

 Sample code is provided for implementing both clients and servers using a variety of I/O frameworks.